klorealf/ruby-word-search-challenge/README.md

 ### Release 1: Finding Snaking Words
 ![finding snaking words](readme-assets/snaking-word.gif)
 *Figure 3*.
-Finding words whose letters snake through the puzzle.
+Finding the word *nighthawks* with letters that snake through the puzzle.

 In this release, we're going to write a `snaking_include?` method.
 This method will accept the same arguments as our `straight_line_include?` method and return the same values, but the algorithm used to search for words will be different.
 We'll remove the restriction that words need to appear in a single row, column, or diagonal.
 Instead, we'll allow the letters of words to snake through the puzzle (see Figure 3).